apache/dubbo-website/blog/en-us/dubbo-basic-usage-dubbo-provider-configuration.md

 For other properties，you can refer to xsd above。

-###### Configuration Coverage Relationship
+###### Configuration Override Relationship
 ![undefined](https://cdn.yuque.com/lark/0/2018/png/15841/1527849374313-94a5ea24-0e72-4d83-871b-e0e95eab646a.png)

 <center>Configuration Coverage Relationship Diagram</center>

-The coverage relationship here includes the configuration of both provider end and consumer end.
+The Override relationship here includes the configuration of both provider end and consumer end.
 If you have any questions about consumer, you can refer to the next chapter, consumer chapter, to understand.

 #### dubbo.properties Configuration